stefan-it/model-garden-lms/BERT-Pretraining.md

 # BERT Pretraining

-The original [BERT](https://github.com/google-research/bert) implementation can no longer be used for pretraining on TPUs, because it was written for TensorFlow 1.15 and this very old and deprecated TensorFlow version can no longer be installed on TPUs (both legacy and TPU VMs).
+The original [BERT](https://github.com/google-research/bert) implementation can no longer be used for pretraining on TPUs because it was written for TensorFlow 1.15, which is very old and deprecated.
+This version can no longer be installed on TPUs (both legacy and TPU VMs).

 However, the TensorFlow Model Garden library offers a great alternative.
-In this section we will pretrain a BERT model on the recently [FineWeb](https://huggingface.co/datasets/HuggingFaceFW/fineweb) and [FineWeb-Edu](https://huggingface.co/datasets/HuggingFaceFW/fineweb-edu) corpora released by Hugging Face.
+In this section we will pretrain a BERT model on the recently released [FineWeb](https://huggingface.co/datasets/HuggingFaceFW/fineweb) and [FineWeb-Edu](https://huggingface.co/datasets/HuggingFaceFW/fineweb-edu) corpora by Hugging Face.

-More precisely we used the 10BT sample data packages (so 20BT in total) resulting in 86GB of plaintext data.
+More precisely, we used the 10BT sample data packages (so 20BT in total) resulting in 86GB of plaintext data.

 ## Preprocessing FineWeb corpora

-As the original BERT implementation uses the next sentence prediction task, we also create a sentence-splitted pretraining corpus.
-We use an own `datatrove` plugin that is performing sentence splitting with NLTK and plaintext extraction.
+As the original BERT implementation uses the next sentence prediction task, we also create a sentence-split pretraining corpus.
+We use an own `datatrove` plugin that performs sentence splitting with NLTK and plaintext extraction.

-The implementation - saved under `plaintext_writer.py` looks like:
+The implementation, saved under `plaintext_writer.py`, looks like this:

 ```python
 from typing import IO, Callable